epg323/epg323/README.md

 My name is Esaul Parra Garcia.
 I am a developer with Bachelor of Science in Statistics from University of California Los Angeles.
 I am a developer skilled in Full Stack Development, Machine learning, MERN, Javascript and its frameworks.
 My portfolio demonstrates my love and passion for startups.
 Organizations that have a strong mission is something I love being a part of. ⚡ Ethereum , EOS, AdTech, and Defense are fields and technologies that are the most interesting to me(List is subject to grow).

-Technologies I use: ReactJs, NextJS, NodeJS, EOS.JS, Python, OpenCV(depracated)
+Technologies I use: ReactJs, NextJS, NodeJS, EOS.JS, Python, OpenCV(deprecated)

 Technologies I am learning: Solidity, Ethereum, and Twitter(getting used to tweeting)